 Rita was always talented, but it took some confidence-building and other changes over the years to bring out what was naturally in her genes.
 Born Margarita Cansino, her mother Volga was a Ziegfeld Girl and her father Eduardo owned a dancing studio where he taught the likes of James Cagney and Jean Harlow.
-Though Rita danced from a very early age, she was not immediately loved on screen.
+Though Rita danced and performed in public with her father from a very early age, she was not immediately loved on screen.
 In fact, she was so lackluster that Fox decided to drop her after only a few pictures.
 Her first husband (there were five, including Orson Welles) encouraged painful electrolysis to change her hairline and hair color to change her image.
 And change it did--that long red hair soon became a signature, in a style that seems influenced by Veronica Lake before her.
 Thus "Rita Cansino" came back as "Rita Hayworth" and was signed to a contract with Columbia Pictures.

 There were several planets in alignment with the making of Gilda and its team could not have been stronger.
-Two of its great talents were the cinematographer and costume designer--Rudolph Mate and Jean Louis.
+Two of its great talents were the cinematographer and costume designer--Rudolph Maté and Jean Louis.
 These men more than any other are what allowed Rita to shine so bright.
-Rudolph Mate is a star in film noir, known for his lush and beautiful cinematography both in and out of the genre.
-The look of Alfred Hitchcock's Foreign Correspondent, Orson Welles' The Lady from Shanghai (again starring Rita), and Ernst Lubitsch's To Be or Not to Be are also due to his work.
+Rudolph Maté is a star in film noir, known for his lush and beautiful cinematography both in and out of the genre.
+The look of Alfred Hitchcock's Foreign Correspondent (1940)Orson Welles' The Lady from Shanghai (1947, again starring Rita), and Ernst Lubitsch's To Be or Not to Be (1942) are also due to his work.
 He even directed some of the best in film noir, including the classic D.O.A.
-There is a depth to Mate's black and white that is unmatched by most in film, and for this reason he is one of my favorite cinematographers.
-He's perfectly partnered on Gilda with director Vidor, too, whose unique framing often reminds me of George Stevens in later movies like A Place in the Sun.
+(1950).
+There is a depth to Maté's black and white that is unmatched by most in film, and for this reason he is one of my favorite cinematographers.
+Interestingly, he was behind the camera for Rita's screen test at Columbia and was largely responsible for head Harry Cohn seeing her potential.
+And of course he was a perfect partner on Gilda with director Vidor, whose unique framing often reminds me of George Stevens in later movies like A Place in the Sun (1951).

-One of the best movie introductions in history with just a flip of her hair.
+One of the best movie introductions in history with just a flip of her hair:

 "Me?"